wp-plugins/link-to-bible/readme.txt

 = 2.2.0 =

 - Link To Bible can be disabled for a single post using metadata 'LTB_DISABLE'
+- Language for parsing bible references can be set to post's bible version or system locale (default)
 - Performance optimizations

 = 2.1.1 =